kbouwmee/incuratravel/README.md

 ```

 ## Config File
-The config file should have the following attributes:
+The config file is not included in the content.
+Please create this file `config.properties`.
+It should have the following attributes:
 ```
 practice.street=Hoofdstraat 1
 practice.postalcode=1234AA